Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 object1

 ```
-And finally create an object which links all affected events to the respective MP
+Create an object which links all affected events to the respective MP.
+Create a new python cell called **letter_events** and paste the following code into it:

 ```python